biolink/biolink-model/docs/index.md

      * [affects risk for](affects_risk_for.md) - holds between two entities where exposure to one entity alters the chance of developing the other
          * [predisposes](predisposes.md) - holds between two entities where exposure to one entity increases the chance of developing the other
          * [prevents](prevents.md) - holds between an entity whose application or use reduces the likelihood of a potential outcome.
 Typically used to associate a chemical entity, exposure, activity, or medical intervention that can prevent the onset a disease or phenotypic feature.
-     * [broad match](broad_match.md) - a list of terms from different schemas or terminology systems that have a broader, more general meaning.
-Broader terms are typically shown as parents in a hierarchy or tree.
      * [caused by](caused_by.md) - holds between two entities where the occurrence, existence, or activity of one is caused by the occurrence or generation of the other
-     * [close match](close_match.md) - a list of terms from different schemas or terminology systems that have a semantically similar but not strictly equivalent, broader, or narrower meaning.
-Such terms often describe the same general concept from different ontological perspectives (e.g. drug as a type of chemical entity versus drug as a type of role borne by a chemical entity).
-         * [exact match](exact_match.md) - holds between two entities that have strictly equivalent meanings, with a high degree of confidence
-             * [same as](same_as.md) - holds between two entities that are considered equivalent to each other
      * [coexists with](coexists_with.md) - holds between two entities that are co-located in the same aggregate object, process, or spatio-temporal region
          * [colocalizes with](colocalizes_with.md) - holds between two entities that are observed to be located in the same place.
          * [in cell population with](in_cell_population_with.md) - holds between two genes or gene products that are expressed in the same cell type or population